You can also download this CV in PDF format (115 KB).

 Freelance Writer

-I spent the rest of the year travelling in West Africa, and walking alone and unaided from Land's End to John o'Groats.
-On returning I developed two websites – www.landsendjohnogroats.info and www.moxon.net – both of which have become the best examples of their kind (according to Google).
+- I spent the rest of the year travelling in West Africa, and walking alone and unaided from Land's End to John o'Groats.
+On returning I developed two websites – www.landsendjohnogroats.info and www.moxon.net – both of which have been very well received.

 BBC, London